Kitware/trame/docker/README.md

 The images include an Apache front-end that is able to serve static web content and manage WebSocket routing, a launcher for starting new processes, and a Python virtual environment containing the runtime requirements for the ParaviewWeb/Trame application.

-A few different flavors of the Trame Docker images exist, including pip, pip with glvnd (for nvidia runtimes), and conda.
+A few different flavors of the Trame Docker images exist, including uv, uv with glvnd (for nvidia runtimes), and conda.

 An example of its usage can be found [here](https://github.com/Kitware/trame/tree/master/examples/deploy/docker/SingleFile).
 The `trame-cookiecutter` package [also contains an example](https://github.com/Kitware/trame-cookiecutter/tree/master/%7B%7Bcookiecutter.package_name%7D%7D/bundles/docker).